Ben Bentil: Crvena zvezda (2022–2023)

 On July 20, 2022, Bentil signed with Crvena zvezda of the Adriatic League and the EuroLeague.
 On July 2, 2023, he parted ways with the Serbian club.

 Gunma Crane Thunders (2023–2024)

 On July 21, 2023, Bentil signed with Gunma Crane Thunders of the Japanese B.League.

 Hapoel Tel Aviv (2024)

 On July 1, 2024, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

 On October 25, 2024, Bentil was released from his contract after two games with the team.
 He averaged 4.5 points, 1 rebound and 1 assist per game.

 Gevi Napoli Basket (2024–2025)

 On October 29, 2024, Bentil signed with Napoli Basket of the LBA.

 LDLC ASVEL (2025)

 On January 21, 2025, Bentil was announced as a new player for LDLC ASVEL of the LNB Élite, marking his return to the EuroLeague.

-Mersin MSK (2025–present)
+Mersin MSK (2025)

 On July 19, 2025, he signed with Mersin MSK of the Basketbol Süper Ligi (BSL).

+Formosa Dreamers (2026–present)

+On January 6, 2026, Bentil signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
+On June 6, Bentil was awarded the Finals MVP in the 2026 TPBL finals.
+On July 2, Bentil re-signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).